Nature’s Recipe Information

 Nature’s Recipe Recalls

-This occurred in October 2012 when the brand issued a voluntary recall for one of their dog treat products.
+This recall occurred in October 2012 when the brand issued a voluntary recall for one of their dog treat products.
 This recall was due to potential salmonella contamination.

 Nature’s Recipe Featured Articles